 Additionally, most students move to Delaware or the surrounding area shortly before Summer Institute, and can usually car pool with their classmates as everyone has the same schedule for that class.
 At that time, Fellows can enroll in Driver’s Ed, and upon completing their test, purchase a car and car insurance.

 A: Summer Institute is what Fellows often refer to as ‘Decorative Arts boot-camp.’
-It is the first five weeks of the Winterthur Program, and is meant to be an introductory course to the Decorative Arts and Material Culture.
+It is held in August of Fellows first year and is meant to be an introductory course to the Decorative Arts and Material Culture.
 The main goal of the course is to get the Fellows on even footing when they begin their fall courses, but it also helps them explore the resources around them.
 Fellows will meet nearly everyone in the museum and the program faculty, and will work on projects in the various museum and library collections.

 A: The Museum grants Fellows the rare opportunity of learning by handling.
 Whether it’s Material Life in America or one of the connoisseurship blocks, students will often spend at least a portion of each class in the collections.

 Although classes at the University of Delaware also make use of the museum’s and other collections in the area, courses at the University of Delaware help students with theoretical foundations, historical contexts, and the interpretation of an object’s significance.
 Classes at the University of Delaware complement the Museum’s courses.
 They enable Fellows to read objects and collections from new perspectives, such as disability studies, Black American Studies, or diaspora studies.

 Together, the material-focused Winterthur classes, and the context-focused University Delaware classes, give Winterthur Fellows a holistic picture when it comes to object analysis and material literacy.